vegaprotocol/documentation/docs/node-operators/get-started/setup-datanode.md

 ### REST
 REST provides a standard between computer systems on the web, making it easier for systems to communicate with each other.
 It is arguably simpler to work with than gRPC and GraphQL.
 In Vega the REST API is a reverse proxy to the gRPC API, however it does not support streaming.

 The default port (configurable) for the REST API is `3008` and we use a reverse proxy to the gRPC API to deliver the REST API implementation.
-You can change the port with the `Gateway.Port` parameter in your `config.toml`.
+You can change the port in the `Gateway.Port` parameter in your `config.toml`.

 ## Further reading
 For more information about data node and developing on data node please see the data node [README ↗](https://github.com/vegaprotocol/vega/blob/master/datanode/README.md)